 Country Inn & Suites by Radisson, Abingdon, VA, is a charming hotel with a variety of rooms, ranging from double rooms for friends to king studio suites with whirlpools for romantic weekends away.
 The hotel features a Read It & Return Lending Library and complimentary cookies and coffee in the lobby.
 The outdoor pool opens between Memorial Day and Labor Day.
 Outside these dates, the fitness center across the street can help you stay in shape.
 Access is free for all Country Inn & Suites guests, along with Wi-Fi, breakfast, daily newspapers, and parking.

-Best Attractions on Main Street in Abingdon, VA
+What are the best attractions on Main Street in Abingdon, VA?

 Main Street is the heart of Abingdon, a historic strip dotted with museums, galleries, and other great attractions.
 Below are some of the sites worth your attention on this 20-block Abingdon street.